Top of the page

-If you have any of these symptoms, call 911 or other emergency services right away.
+If you have any of these symptoms, even if they go away quickly, call 911 or other emergency services right away.

 FAST is a simple way to remember the main symptoms of stroke.
 Recognizing these symptoms helps you know when to call for medical help.
 FAST stands for: